-- During end of Second Semester vacation the students should undergo for 30 days summer training programme in a major cancer hospitals across the country as field training. - The course will be jointly organized by NGP as well as Kovai Medical Center and Hospital (KMCH).
-The students will be trained at the KMCH for clinical related aspects. - Summer training programme and KMCH field training programme Evaluation of the report done by the internal examiner in the III Semester. - Based on their performance Grade will be awarded as A to C - A- 75 marks and above - B- 60-74 Marks - C- 50-59 Marks
+- 1. Core papers in I, II, III and IV Semesters. - 2.
+Core practical in I, II and III Semesters. - 3.
+Project and Viva Voce in IV Semester - 4.
+Summer training Programme: - 4.1 During end of Second Semester vacation the students should undergo a summer training programme for 30 days in major cancer hospitals across the country as field training. - 4.2 The programme will be jointly organized by Dr.N.G.P ASC as well as Kovai Medical Center and Hospital (KMCH).
+The students will be trained at the KMCH for clinical related aspects. - 4.3 Summer training programme and KMCH field training programme evaluation of the report will be done by the internal examiner in the III Semester.

+Based on their performance Grade will be awarded as A to C

-Below 50 marks- Reappear (RA)
+A- 75 marks and above B- 60-74 Marks C- 50-59 Marks Below 50 marks- Reappear (RA)